UWPCE-PythonCert/PythonCertDevel/source/modules/Modules.rst

     In [168]: if x > 4: print(x)
     12

-But this should only be done if it makes your code **more** readable.
+But this should only be done if it makes your code *more* readable.
+And that is rare.

 So you need both the colon and the indentation to start a new a block.
 But the end of the indented section is the only indication of the end of the block.